-That is all that is needed to upload those four items to Simulink.
 Now switch to Simulink.
 In Matlab make your Code Composer Studio project's "matlab" directory the current directory.
-Run the Simulink file simulink\plotAndGains.slx by typing its name without the .slx extension.
+Run the Simulink file simulink5ms\plotAndGains.slx by typing its name without the .slx extension.
 The left half of the Simulink file is for plotting your four variables and the right half is for downloading values from Simulink.
 In this lab we are going to only use the four plotting variables.
 If you would like to play with the downloading capability talk to your instructor.
-So before running the Simulink file change the appropriate gains.
-For the two 32bit integers change the gain from 1 to 1/10000.
-For the first 16bit integer change the gain to 1/10.
-Then you are ready to start the realtime plotting.
+So before running the Simulink file check the appropriate gains.
+For the two 32bit integers make sure they are 1/10000.
+For the 16bit integer change the gains to 1/1000.
+One last step is to change the COM port to the COM of your LaunchPad.
+Ask you TA how to set this up as it is a bit hard to explain the procedure.
+Then you are ready to start the real-time plotting.
 Start your DSP code and get the motor stepping back and forth.
 Then start the Simulink file.
-After it builds its real-time application, it will start plotting your data.
-If you setup the scope blocks to log data the date will be stored to variables accessed at Matlab's command prompt.
-Feel free to use the Mux block to plot multiple signals on the same plot.
+After it builds its real-time application, it will start sending your data connected to "Out" ports to Data Inspector.
+Open Data Inspector and make a plot with the desired step input speed reference and the actual motor speed.
+Also in another subplot plot the controller effort u.
 Notice that your step response looks similar to your simulation run but is a bit slower getting to steady state.
-You are going to hand tune our control gains in part 5 to make your actual controller meet the simulation specifications.
+You are going to hand tune your control gains in part 5 to make your actual controller meet the simulation specifications.
 NOTE: When you want to change your code in Code Composer Studio, make sure to stop the Simulink plotting by clicking the stop button.
 Simulink gets confused when the DSP is halted since no data is being sent back over the serial port.
 So try to remember to stop Simulink plotting in between debugging your code.